swiftlang/swift-evolution/proposals/0470-isolated-conformances.md

 * If not `T: SendableMetatype`, `T: P` is interepreted as `T: isolated P`.

 The main down side of this alternative is the additional complexity it introduces into generic requirements.
 It should be possible to introduce this approach later if it proves to be necessary, by treating it as a generalization of the existing rules in this proposal.

+## Revision history

+* Changes in review:
+  * Within a generic function, use sendability of metatypes of generic parameters as the basis for checking, rather than treating specific conformances as potentially isolated.
+This model is easier to reason about and fits better with `SendableMetatype`, and was used in earlier drafts of this proposal.